 GAC and HRPT AVHRR Reprocessing to GHRSST

 The objective of this three year effort is to develop a 28 year (1982-2010) global SST data set at full Global Area Coverage (GAC) resolution – 4km at nadir – and regional SST data sets at full HPRT resolution – 1km at nadir.
-All of these data sets (shown graphically in Figure 1) will be developed from the advanced very-high-resolution radiometer (AVHRR) data stream and will be made accessible to the community as part of the Group for High Resolution Sea Surface Temperature (GHRSST) program.
+All of these data sets (shown graphically in Figure 1) will be developed from the advanced very-high-resolution radiometer (AVHRR) data stream and will be made accessible to the community as part of NASA's Group for High Resolution Sea Surface Temperature (GHRSST) program.
 The regional data sets will cover eastern and western North Pacific waters and western North Atlantic waters.
 The western North Atlantic regional data set, waters off the east coast of the US, will cover 1982-2001.
 The eastern North Pacific data set will extend from 1992 through 2000 and that for the western North Pacific from 1985 through 1999.
 The tasks required to accomplish this fall into four groups.

 - Generation of error look-up tables (hypercubes) for the AVHRR time series 1982-2010.
 The GHRSST protocol requires pixel error estimates of retrieved SST values.
 University of Miami has developed the 'hypercube' approach for Moderate Resolution Imaging Spectroradiometer (MODIS) SST fields to accomplish this.
 The same approach will be used for the AVHRR data.
 Two subtasks are necessary to incorporate this into the AVHRR SST project: